markhudsonn/csc2034-wordle-project/README.md

 # CSCS2034 Wordle Project
 Created for CSC2034 Science of programming module.
+A wordle game in Jupyter notebook later converted into a Flask backend and React frontend an extension task.

 ## Running extension task